 (2) A penalty may be assessed.

-(e) The commission shall publish on its website the names of all candidate committees who failed to file a report or to correct a report within the time allowed by the commission.
+(f) The commission shall publish on its website the names of all candidate's committees that have failed to file a report or to correct a report within the time allowed by the commission.

 SECTION 2.
 Section 11-193, Hawaii Revised Statutes, is amended by amending subsection (a) to read as follows: